freeshineit/freeshineit.github.io/themes/materies/README.md

 - Can be set append the copyright information when copying the content of the post
 - Can be set to do password verification when reading a post
 - Integrated [Busuanzi Statistics](http://busuanzi.ibruce.info/), `Google Analytics` and post word count statistics.
-- Support music playback and video playback on the homepage
 - Support the `emoji` emoticon and use the `markdown emoji` grammar to directly generate the corresponding emoticon.
 - Support [DaoVoice](http://www.daovoice.io/), [Tidio](https://www.tidio.com/) online chat.